Dissertation in Practice (DiP)

 (Director) of the committee must hold Graduate Research Faculty status and serves

+as the primary advisor and oversees the dissertation process.
 Two additional members of the committee must hold Graduate Faculty status (may be

+Research or Professional).
 The fourth committee member must come from outside the academic unit and have expertise

 in the area of research focus.
 This individual may be an external member from another